 Host institutions/conferences shall establish a marketing plan in coordination with the NCAA championships marketing contact.
-The marketing should reflect the host's commitment to creating an environment where all quests feel welcome and see themselves represented throughout the championship experience.
+The marketing should reflect the host's commitment to creating an environment where all guests feel welcome and see themselves represented throughout the championship experience.
 All marketing plans, marketing budgets and collateral must be approved by the NCAA championships marketing contact prior to implementation.
-A marketing plan template may be found in Appendix B.